ddot159/CMPE131Team6/Specification.md

 	- User should be able to change the color and style of certain tasks to make them more visible or highlght importance
 - Mobile Version
 	- User should have a usable experiance using the task manager on a mobile device
+- inbox
+  - Users should have a place to find their tasks and to do lists
+- calender
+  - Users should be able to assign due dates to a calendar
+- filtering
+  - Users should be able to filter out and group tasks.
+For example, maybe tasks with urgency due within the next day or week.
+- notifications
+  - Users should be able to set notifications to appear on their phones, inboxes, etc.
+- Viewing function
+  - Users should be able to click on their tasks or to-do lists and view additional info about them.

 **Non-functional Requirements**